sk-gr/ai/README.md

 # ai

-Roughly exploring the following areaas to start, and more.
+Roughly exploring the following areas to start, and more.

 Hugging Face